amanmakhija/slidely-backend-server/README.md

 ## The server is live on the following link using Render

 [slidely-backend-server.onrender.com](https://slidely-backend-server.onrender.com)
-Note - The server is hosted on free version of Render which is very slow (sometimes takes 50 sec to send response)
+### Note - The server is hosted on the free version of Render which is very slow (sometimes takes 50 sec to send a response)

 ## How to run it